MaxPiLab/handson-iot-raspberrypi/doc/raspbian_install.md

 ### Write image to SD Card

 You will need to use an image writing tool to install the image you have downloaded on your SD card.
+There are many such tools available to do so.
+You can either use **Etcher or Win32DiskImager** and many more.

+Here, we are using Etcher for writing the image to SD Card.

 **Etcher** is a graphical SD card writing tool that works on Mac OS, Linux and Windows, and is the easiest option for most users.
 Etcher also supports writing images directly from the zip file, without any unzipping required.